 Recently it was discovered that there was a massive vulnerability in TimThumb (TimThumb is an image editing tool for your webapps).
 It had an honest-to-god Zero Day Vulnerability.
 I don’t use the code, and I don’t put it on any site I run, so I knew I was pretty safe.
 Still, I ran searches for

 Certain people leaped into action.
 VaultPress, which runs a backup service for WordPress users, sent out emails to everyone who had TimThumb.
 Then they went the extra mile and fixed 712 possible exploits for you.
-3 They jumped up and said ‘We must fix things for people’ and did it.
+(I know some people got shirty about it, since they didn’t want VaultPress editing their data.
+That isn’t the point here.)
+They jumped up and said ‘We must fix things for people’ and did it.
 This was, indeed, Matt’s vision for VaultPress.

 But then this other thing happened, and I’ll quote Matt: